dreamdeveloper002/Node-Engineering-Project/README.md

 ## Instructions and Integrations

-You will be building a basic fin tech  API with the following User stories.
+I will be building a basic fin tech  API with the following User stories.

 - User can create an account(Basic Information- email, name, password)
 - User can fund their Account with Card or Bank Transfer.